Knowledge essential to advancement in a rapidly growing profession

 - Successful program completion may qualify for contact hours from the National Association of Legal Assistants (NALA).

-The Paralegal Studies Certificate Program is taught by attorney and former Washoe County Second Judicial District Probate Commissioner Linda A. Bowman, and attorney and Sparks Municipal Court Judge James Spoo — both with extensive experience in Nevada’s state and federal courts and transactional law.
+The Paralegal Studies Certificate Program is taught by attorney Kerry Doyle and attorney and Sparks Municipal Court Judge James Spoo — both of whom have extensive experience in Nevada’s state and federal courts and transactional law.
 Guest experts provide further orientation to law office procedure and functions, online research, trial preparation and presentation, and other topics.

 This program is designed to meet the needs and abilities of a diverse range of students, from experienced paralegals to those with expertise in other careers and no prior legal experience.
 Students will enhance their existing skills and knowledge to an advanced level based on individual needs and abilities.